2 Part Course |

 The trainer is a senior advisor to an M&A practice based in Paris and focuses on buy-side and sell-side transactions, mainly in the technology sector.

-The trainer has an MBA in Finance from the Kellogg School of Management in Chicago and a Bachelor of Science in Finance from Groupe INSEEC (“International Management Institute of Paris”).
+Your training specialist has an MBA in Finance from the Kellogg School of Management in Chicago and a Bachelor of Science in Finance from Groupe INSEEC (“International Management Institute of Paris”).
 He holds « Series 7 » and « Series 63 » US licenses.

-• Write a powerful, straight-to-the-point business report;
+• Write a powerful, straight-to-the-point business report.

-• Understand the critical sections of a business report for corporate finance.
+• Understand the critical sections of a business report for corporate finance

-• Write a powerful, straight-to-the-point business financial report.
+• Write a powerful, straight-to-the-point business financial report

 Number of places: